 Anyone who has tried to research Merchant Navy ancestors knows how tricky it can be, particularly if the name/s of the ships on which they served are unknown.
 The UK National Maritime Museum’s online database of individuals serving on Merchant Navy ships is therefore particularly welcome.
+[Note: I first published this post in 1918 and have updated it to commemorate Remembrance Day 2020.]

 As one of the many World War 1 centenary projects, this project transcribed the surviving crew lists for 1915 and the data records personal details for 39,000 voyages covering 750,000 Merchant Navy seamen.
-The database contains a plethora of information about the officers and crew which was previously only available by visiting the UK National Archives at Kew - and then only if you knew the name of at least one of the ships on which hey served.
+The database contains a plethora of information about the officers and crew which was previously only available by visiting the UK National Archives at Kew - and then only if you knew the name of at least one of the ships on which they served.

 Above : a sample image from a crew list.